vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 [The last post on LambdaNetwork sketches self-attention as a differentiable query of a key-value store](/ml/Lamda-Networks-Transform-Self-Attention).
 The [Transformer](/ml/transformers-self-attention-mechanism-simplified)'s feed-forward sublayer is similar to the [self-attention](/ml/transformers-self-attention-mechanism-simplified) except values and keys are independent of the input.
-It is like differentiable key-value memory!
+It is similar to [self-attention](/ml/transformers-self-attention-mechanism-simplified) - like differentiable key-value memory!

 Can we gain more understanding of [Transformer model](/ml/transformers-self-attention-mechanism-simplified) operation by looking at the FF?